Shooting in Dutch city of Dordrecht causes 'multiple victims,' police say | DW | 09.09.2019

 The mayor of Dordrecht, Wouter Kolff, tweeted, "Earlier tonight a very serious shooting incident took place in Dordrecht.
 I am very touched and sympathize tremendously with everyone involved …"

+Citing a police source, Reuters claimed that a Dutch police officer shot and killed two family members and himself at a home in Dordrecht on Monday evening.

-Police spokesman Wim Hoonhout told The Associated Press that "It seems like a family incident."
+Police spokesman Wim Hoonhout told The Associated Press that the shooting "seems like a family incident."

 No further details of the shooting were immediately available.